MapNetNZ/mapnetnz.github.io/_pages/information.md

 ## Accommodation

-- There are several motels near Otago University and hotels in the centre of town.
+- There are motels near Otago University and hotels in the centre of town.
+The University is about 20 minutes' walk from the Octagon, and there are several bus lines that run along George Street.
-- [St. Margaret's College](https://stmargarets.college/) has single rooms with shared facilities available from 19–23 November for $85 per night.
-These can be booked directly through St. Margaret's [here](https://stmargarets.college/conference/accommodation/request/).
 - Homestays?

-*Links to suggested accommodation providers*
+- [St. Margaret's College](https://stmargarets.college/conference/accommodation){:target="_blank",rel="noopener"} has single rooms with shared facilities available from 19–23 November for $85 per night, including breakfast.
+These can be booked directly with St. Margaret's [here](https://stmargarets.college/conference/accommodation/request/){:target="_blank",rel="noopener"}.